-The Board has established the Governance, Audit and Risk Committee ("GARC") as the principal standing Committee of the Board.
-The role of the GARC is principally to review and monitor all material governance, audit and risk-related matters on behalf of the QLPL Board and, where appropriate, make recommendations to the QLPL Board.
-The GARC reports to the QLPL Board and the Quilter plc Board Risk and Board Audit Committees on its proceedings.
+The role of the Board Audit Committee is principally to review and monitor all material audit-related matters on behalf of the QLPL Board and, where appropriate, make recommendations to the QLPL Board.
+The Board Audit Committee reports to the QLPL Board and the Quilter plc Board Audit Committee on its proceedings.

-The membership of the GARC comprises at least two Non-executive Directors of QLPL appointed by the Board.
+The membership of the Board Audit Committee comprises at least two Non-executive Directors of QLPL appointed by the Board.
 At least one member has recent and relevant financial experience and competence in accounting and/or auditing.
 The Committee as a whole has competence relevant to the sector in which the Company operates.